 Accommodation in Japan

-Japan offers plenty of accommodation options to suit every taste and every budget, from unique capsule hotels to the luxurious ryokans.
-Rooms furnished in both western style and Japanese style are available.
+Japan offers plenty of accommodation options to suit every taste and every budget, from unique capsule hotels to luxurious ryokans.
+Rooms furnished in both western-style and Japanese style are available.

 Please note that many hotels offer a choice of smoking and non-smoking rooms, so make sure to book the right option for you.
 Also, it is advisable to book early enough.
 By early enough we mean several months in advance for the popular locations such as Miyajima and Hakone, especially if traveling during peak season – typically spring and autumn.

 During our 10 day Japan itinerary, you’ll be overnighting in 4 different places: Hiroshima (or Miyajima island, if you prefer), Kyoto, Hakone area (Gora village is recommended) and Tokyo.